-All financial assets are designated as fair value through profit or loss upon initial recognition because they are managed and their performance is evaluated on a fair value basis.
+Except for derivative financial instruments, all financial assets are designated as fair value through profit or loss upon initial recognition because they are managed and their performance is evaluated on a fair value basis.
 Information about these financial assets is provided internally on a fair value basis to the syndicate's key management.
 The syndicate's investment strategy is to invest and evaluate performance with reference to their fair values.